OVERVIEW

 What does the study involve?

-• Interviewer-administered questionnaire including topics such as: demographics, drug use, HIV and STI risk behaviour, and access to health and social services
+- Interviewer-administered questionnaire including topics such as: demographics, drug use, HIV and STI risk behaviour, interactions with the criminal justice system, and access to health and social services